Automatic Milking Systems

-Automatic milking systems have been developed for dairy farms to reduce the human labour required for milk harvesting.
-In Australia, the challenge is to incorporate automatic milking into pasture-based production systems while maintaining production targets.
+Automatic milking systems (AMS) have been developed for dairy farms to reduce the human labour required for milk harvesting.
+In Australia, the challenge is to incorporate automatic milking into pasture-based production systems while maintaining optimal grazing management and production targets.

-This fact sheet describes how the robotic or automatic milking systems work and how dairy farmers implement this type of technology.
+This fact sheet describes how AMS works and how dairy farmers implement this type of technology.
 Contact details of the major suppliers, together with approximate cost and other relevant information is included.

-Frequently asked questions about automatic milking systems answered by Nicolas Lyons, Development Officer Automatic Milking Systems, NSW Department of Primary Industries.
+Frequently asked questions about AMS are answered by Dr Nicolas Lyons, Development Officer Automatic Milking Systems, New South Wales Department of Primary Industries (NSW DPI).

 The FutureDairy team have also conducted a number of case studies demonstrating the use of AMS.